-Prerequisites: 2nd year standing or consent of instructor
+Pre-requisite(s): 2nd year standing or consent of instructor

-This course builds upon the knowledge and skill attained in previous courses.
-It is intended to match students with live, practical lab experiences involving subject matter previously covered in other courses.
-When provided with diesel powered equipment in need of maintenance, service, inspection, or repair of any component or system that the student has had previous instruction while in the program, the student will interact with the customer/operator, generate the work order, and in a safe, efficient, and organized manner, set about to perform the proper operations needed to place equipment back into operation, and complete the documentation needed to close the work order.
+This course is intended to introduce students to live, practical lab experiences involving subject matter previously covered in other courses.
+When provided with diesel powered equipment in need of maintenance, service, inspection, or repair of any component or system that the student has had previous instruction while in the program, the student will interact with the customer/operator, generate the work order, and in a safe, efficient, and organized manner, set about to perform the proper operations needed to place equipment back into operation, and complete documentation needed to close work order.
 This will be accomplished to meet customer requests, industry standards, and instructor's satisfactory critique of student performance and productivity with available resources.